santoshdahal12/postgres-python-test/README.md

 A repo to test concurrent row updates .
 This is basically to performance test on  what happens if we want to update different rows concurrently in postgres.
 This will use python.

+Uses COPY command to do bulk insertion of million records in no time.

 # steps to install pgAdmin, postgres and create db in macOS

 1. install pgadmin4 from https://www.postgresql.org/ftp/pgadmin/pgadmin4/v6.2/macos/